-Still, the read aloud handbook is a great reasource for parents and will give you some wonderful ideas about what to read next with your children.
-It is available either new or used at Amazon.com.
+Still, The Read-Aloud Handbook is a great resource for parents and will give you some wonderful ideas about what to read next with your children.

 The research is plentiful if you want some proof that learners actually lose some of what they learned if they take a long break from the learning process.
 I had plenty of evidence in my own house, I didn’t need convincing.

-What I did need was a way to take a much needed break from the more structured education process that we follow most of the year without losing too much ground.
-I’m really not worried about “getting behind” (click here to find out more about why this doesn’t have to be a concern).
+What I did need was a way to take a much-needed break from the more structured education process that we follow most of the year without losing too much ground.
+I’m really not worried about “getting behind.”
 I just didn’t want to spend unnecessary time “relearning” before we could move on.

 What I’ve found with my own kids is that it isn’t always that important what they think about during the summer.
 In other words, they don’t always need to be progressing in the usual subjects like math lessons and spelling lists.
 I’ve found that a little review now and then, coupled with a variety of activities that keep their brains from collecting cobwebs is enough to prevent the sort of information dump that we are constantly being warned about.